leeorchid247/satlibs/README.md

-# A blank Mongoose OS library
+# A AM2315 Sensor Mongoose OS library

 ## Overview

-This blank library is intended to be used as a skeleton for deleloping Mongoose OS libraries.
+This AM2315 Sensor library is intended to be used as a skeleton for deleloping Mongoose OS libraries.